When the Wind Blows (comics): Plot

 Jim and Hilda exhibit considerable confusion regarding the serious nature of what has happened after the nuclear attack; this generates gentle comedy as well as darker elements: amongst them, their obliviousness of the fact that they are probably the only people left of their acquaintance.
 For instance, they repeatedly state that they should go out and purchase supplies.
 As the novel progresses and their emergency water supply runs out, they resort to collecting rainwater.
-Though they are wise to boil it, it is still contaminated with radiation, and thus their situation becomes steadily more hopeless, beginning to suffer more effects of radiation sickness.
+Though they are wise to boil it, it is still contaminated with radiation, and thus their situation becomes steadily more hopeless, as they begin to suffer more effects of radiation sickness.
 At first they suffer headaches and shivering, moments after the bomb.
 Then, from the second day, Hilda suffers from vomiting and diarrhoea.
 On the fourth day, Hilda's gums begin to bleed, and she finds blood in her diarrhoea, which they mistake for haemorrhoids.
 On the fifth day, Jim also shows bleeding gums; both are suffering blue bruising but mistake these for varicose veins.
 Finally, Hilda's hair begins to fall out.
 From then on, she insists that they go back into the fallout shelter and wait for help to arrive (though it never does).

 The book ends on a bleak night, when Hilda insists Jim, who has now lost the last of his optimism, should pray; he begins uttering phrases from Psalm 23, which pleases Hilda.
 However, forgetting the lines, he switches to The Charge of the Light Brigade, whose militaristic and ironic undertones distress the dying Hilda, who weakly asks him not to continue.
 Finally, James's voice mumbles away into silence as he finishes the line, "...rode the Six Hundred..."

 The paper potato sacks they have wrapped themselves in then darken, in line with their ebb of consciousness, growing debility and ultimate deaths.
-This is then followed by the final blank white page.